stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/how-to-build.md

     document.body.classList.remove('loadingInProgress');
     }

+40. In the same file, add these lines to the end of webViewerPageChanging (roughly lines 2258): let pageNumberInput = document.getElementById('pageNumber');
+    if (pageNumberInput) {
+    var pageScrollEvent = new CustomEvent('page-change');
+    pageNumberInput.dispatchEvent(pageScrollEvent);
+    }

-39) examine the history of https://github.com/mozilla/pdf.js/blob/master/web/viewer.html and copy the changes to ngx-extended-pdf-viewer.component.html.
+41. examine the history of https://github.com/mozilla/pdf.js/blob/master/web/viewer.html and copy the changes to ngx-extended-pdf-viewer.component.html.
 Warning: ngx-extended-pdf-viewer.component.html has a lot of additions to the original file.
 Proceed with care.

-40) (not necessary? npm run package )
+42. (not necessary? npm run package )
-41) ng build ngx-extended-pdf-viewer
+43. ng build ngx-extended-pdf-viewer
-42) npm run package
+44. npm run package
-43) ng serve
+45. ng serve

 Note to myself: to deploy the library on npm, change to the folder `dist/ngx-extended-pdf-viewer` and run `npm publish` from there.